toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_2.md

 {% endblock %}
 ```

 In templates above, we have used some additional tags such as the `if` statement and the `for` loop.
 These are explained below.
-As you are already familiar with this kind of execution in python, this is the way to perform the operation in a html template.
+As you are already familiar with this kind of execution in python, this is the way to perform those operations in a html template.

 ## Conditional execution

-We use the if, else, and endif template tags to check whether the `blog_list` has been defined and is not empty.
+We use the `if`, `else`, and `endif` template tags to check whether the `blog_list` has been defined and is not empty.
 If `blog_list` is empty, then the else clause displays text explaining that there are no blogs to list.
 If `blog_list` is not empty, then we iterate through the list of blogs.

 ```html
 {% if blog_list %}